Updated 9.16.24

 Tenants-In-Common

 A tenants-in-common investment is real estate that is directly co-owned with other investors.
-Unlike a DST, TIC investors must take an active part in making decisions about the property, although daily operations are often delegated to a third-party property manager:
+Unlike a DST, TIC investors must take an active part in making decisions about the property, although daily operations are often delegated to third-party asset and property managers:

 • TIC agreements require that major property decisions such as financing or selling require the unanimous agreement of all owners.